 I'm gathering information like this to help those interested in starting their own community cannery, so please write me, if you have any information.

-And I have a draft list of local canneries and community kitchens on this page.
+And I have a complete list of local canneries and community kitchens on this page.

 Portable canners that members can check out, cost about $800--not the kind of thing that individuals usually want to invest in, but great for a group.